joshbegley/nyt-latest/previous.md

 `By Tim Arango and Matt Stevens`\
 https://nytimes.com/live/2025/08/21/us/menendez-brothers-parole-hearing/erik-menendez-closing-statement

-**Live Updates: Menendez Brother Loses Bid for Release Three Decades After Sensational Murder**\
+**Live Updates: Menendez Hasn’t Been a ‘Model Prisoner,’ Board Says in Denying Parole**\
-`A parole panel said Erik Menendez should stay in prison.
-Lyle Menendez goes before the board on Friday.`\
+`A state panel said Erik Menendez should stay in prison for the 1989 killing of his parents and questioned the sincerity of his rehabilitation.
+His brother, Lyle, goes before the board on Friday.`\
 https://nytimes.com/live/2025/08/21/us/menendez-brothers-parole-hearing

 **Crown will not appeal decision in Hockey Canada sexual assault trial**\